Volunteering at BYRA

 The position of Publicity Officer is currently vacant.

-Ideally, we would appoint both a Canteen Manager and an Assistant Canteen Manager to spread the responsibility.
-This is not a big time commitment and will mostly ebb and flow with our events calendar - approximately 8 key events per year.
-It requires a member to do stocktakes, plan and organise appropriate stock for events, and establish and manage a staff roster for events.
+The time commitment ebbs and flows with both Sunday Sailing and our events calendar - approximately 4 key events per year.
+It requires a member to do stocktakes, plan and organise appropriate stock for events, and establish and manage a staff roster for Sundays and events.

 Grants Manager